borisputerka-zz/kube-split-yaml/README.md

 # kube-split-yaml
-Simple tool to split one file with kubernetes manifests into smaller ones.
+Simple tool to split one file with kubernetes manifests into separated ones.

 # Use cases
 Useful when you are using [kustomize](https://kustomize.io) and you want to evaluate generated manifests after `kustomoze build .` with [OPA](https://www.openpolicyagent.org).